glblackburn/react2shell-server/README.md

 5. Compare the two screenshots - visual differences should be apparent

 **Root Cause:**
-The Next.js component structure or CSS may not exactly match the React component structure, causing visual layout differences.
-This could be due to:
+The Next.js component structure and CSS did not exactly match the React component structure, causing visual layout differences.
+This was due to:
+- Missing CSS import in Next.js layout
 - Different CSS class names or structure
 - Missing or different CSS rules
 - Component rendering differences between React and Next.js
-- Different default styles applied by Next.js

 **Environment:**
 - Framework: Both Vite+React and Next.js modes